Reflections on The Starwood Festival, in Pomeroy, OH

 Still fucking rape-y.

 And, in 2019, I attended a festival in Massachusetts.
 For the 4 days on site before the festival opened, the pirate flag was left alone.
 I had put it up for friends to use as a landmark, again, to help them find me once the festival itself opened.
 On the day the festival opened, the flag was stolen from my camp.
 During dinner, that same night, I made an announcement that it was stolen, and thievery was not cool.
-Though some sitting at dinner snickered, a couple of people sneered, and I pointed out that snickering and sneering at a theft was not cool, no one came forward.
-The flag, ultimately, was never returned.
+Though some sitting at dinner snickered, a couple of people sneered, and I pointed out that snickering and sneering at a theft was not cool.
+Not surprisingly, no one came forward.

 Contrast the above behavior, experiences, and policies with excerpts from the venue page that hosts The Starwood Festival, a Pagan oriented summer festival in Ohio: